 If your concern is regarding something that takes place/took place within a facility e.g. a leisure centre, you should inform the facility in the first instance so that they can follow their own child protection policies and procedures.
 Many of the facilities in Tyne & Wear follow The Derwent Initiative's Leisure Watch procedures.

-If you need to make an allegation or disclosure of abuse, or have serious concerns about the safety of a child, young person or vulnerable adult, you should immediately contact the police or the relevant children’s services department (see below):
+If you need to make an allegation or disclosure of abuse, or have serious concerns about the safety of a child, young person or adults at risk, you should immediately contact the police or the relevant children’s services department (see below):

 Office Hours: 0191 433 2653